finos/perspective/docs/md/python.md

 The `perspective` module exports several tools:

-- `Table`, the table constructor for Perspective, which implements the `table` and `view` API in the same manner as the Javascript library.
+- `Table`, the table constructor for Perspective, which implements the `table` and `view` API in the same manner as the JavaScript library.
 - `PerspectiveWidget` the JupyterLab widget for interactive visualization.
 - `PerspectiveTornadoHandler`, an integration with [Tornado](https://www.tornadoweb.org/)
-that interfaces seamlessly with `<perspective-viewer>` in Javascript.
+that interfaces seamlessly with `<perspective-viewer>` in JavaScript.
 - `PerspectiveManager` the session manager for a shared server deployment of `perspective-python`.